Questions in relation to COVID-19

 How do you apply for an exemption?

-It will be made possible in the application process to hand in a request for exemption to start the Master’s if the Bachelor’s is not completed.
+It will be possible in the application process to hand in a request for exemption to start the Master’s if the Bachelor’s is not completed.
 Please see step 8 in the Application process.
-You need to provide an official grade list and if necessary a statement from your bachelor project supervisor or examiner.
+You need to provide an official grade list and a statement from your Bachelor's project supervisor or examiner.

 What if I cannot start the programme?

-Please contact us as soon as possible if you are not able to come to Amsterdam in time for the start of your programme due to corona-related restrictions or other reasons.
+Please contact us as soon as possible if you are not able to come to Amsterdam in time for the start of your programme because of corona-related restrictions or other reasons.

-If I’m admitted, when will I receive information about the start of the master?
+If I’m admitted, when will I receive information about the start of the Master's?

-If you are admitted to the programme, we will inform you in mid-June about the start of the master (books to acquire, introduction day, etc.).
+If you are admitted to the programme, we will inform you in mid-June about the start of the programme, such as a list of books to acquire, information about the introduction day, etc.